leodeslf/leaf/prebuild/ux/dont_make_me_think.md

 ##### "Everybody likes ___."

-We are not only Web *creators*, are also Web *users*.
+We are not only Web *creators*, but also Web *users*.
 So we have our own feelings and opinions about it.
 Often, we tend to think that others like and dislike the same as we do. **We tend to think that most users are like us**.

 That happens even when we actually know that *other people* can hate what we like, in fact, some of them belong to our own Web team.
 Not always *sensible* people, there aren't many of them.